-The goal of this problem is to understand and explore a new cryptosystem and to analyze its security.
+The goal of this problem is to understand, explore, and analyze the security of a new cryptosystem.

 2 SnakeOil

 Our friend, Happy Hacker, has ignored my advice and decided to build his own cryptosystem, which he calls SnakeOil.
 He started with the botan implementation of AES-128 in CBC mode, but he decided to add his own padding and key management routines.